Taskmaster The Podcast *Best of Series 18*

 as he was explaining them because they were very complicated and not wildly entertaining.

-And you could throw all sorts of stuff off the garage roof, including I love doing parachute stuff.
+where I lived, and you could throw all sorts of stuff off the garage roof, including I love doing parachute stuff, yeah.
+And

 I could see the others were out of their depth.